-In 2018-2019, 52 schools offered a clinical/medical laboratory assistant program of some type.
+In the 2019-2020 academic year, 44 schools offered some type of clinical/medical laboratory assistant program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 Is a Degree in Medical Laboratory Assistant Worth It?

 The median salary for a clinical/medical laboratory assistant grad is $122,320 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 207% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $1,648,400 after 20 years!